 So, with routine vet care, exercise and lots of love, you can give your dog their best chance at living a longer, healthier life.
 And hopefully, with the continuing advances in veterinary care and nutrition, there will be a day in the future where we don't have to ask questions like "why do small dogs live longer than big dogs" anymore.

-Jessica Seid is an emergency veterinarian practising in the New England area of the United States.
+Jessica Seid is an emergency veterinarian practicing in the New England area.
 She is a graduate of the North Carolina State College of Veterinary Medicine and has been in the field for more than a decade.
-When she's not helping patients, she enjoys spending time with her husband, daughter and dog.
+When she's not helping patients, she enjoys spending time with her husband, daughter and French bulldog.